daspartho/MagicMix/README.md

 The method takes an image that provides the layout semantics and a prompt that provides the content semantics for the mixing process.

 There are 3 parameters for the method-
-- v: It is the interpolation constant used in the layout generation phase.
+- `v`: It is the interpolation constant used in the layout generation phase.
 The greater the value of v, the greater the influence of the prompt on the layout generation process.
-- kmax and kmin: These determine the range for the layout and content generation process.
+- `kmax` and `kmin`: These determine the range for the layout and content generation process.
 A higher value of kmax results in loss of more information about the layout of the original image and a higher value of kmin results in more steps for content generation process.

 ### Usage